wintercms/docs/backend/forms.md

         male: Male
 ```

-See [Specifying options](#specifying-options) for the different methods to specify the options.
+See [Defining field options](#defining-field-options) for the different methods to specify the options.

 ### Checkbox